Skip to content

 • Flexible Engagements: Hire by the hour, contract, or full-time salary.

-• Support: Gun.io handles billing and offers a free replacement guarantee.
+• Support: Handles billing and offers free replacement guarantee (“talent swaps”).

-• Smaller Pool: Emphasizes U.S./Europe; may have fewer candidates for niche tech.
+• Smaller Pool: Emphasizes U.S./Canada; may have fewer candidates for niche tech.

 Best For